spencerharris63/FlexNav/README.md

 }
 ```

-In JavaScript parlance this is something akin to what is known as a Single Page Application or "SPA" with `routing`, but its not quite there yet.
+In web development parlance this is something akin to what is known as a Single Page Application or "SPA", but its not quite there yet.

 The problems with what we've built might be called _maintaining state_ and _routing_.
 If you refresh the browser while you are on the Reviews tab it reinitializes the page to show the Cuisines tab.
 Not only is the refresh broken but the back and forward buttons don't work as expected either.

 ## Event Delegation